BendingBender/tslint-rules/README.md

   ]
   ```

-  Options:
+  #### Options:

+  An argument object may be optionally provided, with the following properties:

-  - `noExplicitBarrels = false`: disallow usage of explicitly named barrels in import statements (`import foo from './foo/index'`)
+  * `noExplicitBarrels = false`: disallows usage of explicitly named barrels in import statements (`import foo from './foo/index'`)
-  - `fileExtensions = ['ts', 'js']`: use the provided file extensions for module file resolution
+  * `fileExtensions = ['ts', 'js']`: uses the provided file extensions for module and barrel file lookup

 [build-image]: https://img.shields.io/travis/BendingBender/tslint-rules/master.svg?style=flat-square